 if you don’t kill all of the enemy units upon your first strike, the remaining units will retaliate and auto-attack you immediately after you had your turn.

 A new mechanic, which is introduced in this game, is called ‘Focus Fire’ – this is an effective way of ensuring you take down the enemy in one hit so they can’t retaliate and risk killing some of your units.
 I particularly loved using this new mechanic as it adds a lot more strategy and forward-thinking to the game.
-Basically, you can line up up-to three units in an attack position and then attack with another unit nearby.
-This causes all the ‘focused’ units to attack in unison, not allowing the enemy to retaliate until the final unit has had its shot.
+Basically, you can line up three units in an attack position and then attack with another unit nearby.
+This causes all four ‘focused’ units to attack in unison, not allowing the enemy to retaliate until the final unit has had its shot.

 However, if you line up a bunch of units with Focus and then don’t use it, you’ve effectively wasted a bunch of potential attacks!

 As the game progresses you’ll uncover some new abilities, units and commands.
 One such command is the option to call in a ‘Hero Unit’ which is basically a new variant of an existing unit, yet with much better stats.
 This unit can only be called in from a certain building so it’s imperative that you aim to take over that building in order to secure this powerful ally.